rrchoir/11ty-rrchoir/songs/woke_up_this_morning.md

 I'm singing and shouting with my mind stayed on freedom … \[ 3x ]

 \[ Repeat again with “stayed on justice”]

+*Alternative verses for specific events:*

+Queer and straight together with our minds stayed on ...

+Cis and trans together together with our minds stayed on ...